Up A Hippopotamus’ Bottom

 and those Hot Wheels tracks with the loop-de-loops

-We packed ancient tomes of powerful magic
+We packed ancient tomes

 and crossword puzzles too